 In summary, our Client recognises the need for Guildford Borough Council to provide an avoidance strategy that will mitigate the impact of development upon the Thames Basin Heaths.
-Noting the absence of the availability of Strategic SANG, our client wishes to promote land to the south of A3 at Tithebarns Lane, as set out on the enclosed plan to provide a bespoke SANG that will serve the provision of 400 new homes at land at Garlick's Arch.
-As explained above, the development will result in an additional population of approximately 1,000 people, which requires a SANG of 8 hectares.
-Land on the enclosed site plan can clearly deliver that, whilst having capacity to make additional provision for further development within a 4km catchment.
+Noting the absence of the availability of Strategic SANG, our client wishes to promote land to the south of A3 at Tithebarns Lane, as set out on the enclosed plan to above.

-These comments have been addressed above.
+These comments have been addressed No action.